john-bennet/build-llm-from-scratch/README.md

 "If you want to truly understand it, Build it."

 Henceforth do I intend to truly understand how an LLM works.

+This project follows *Build a Large Language Model (From Scratch)* by Sebastian Raschka.'